MicrosoftDocs/SupportArticles-docs/support/dotnet/httpwebrequest-different-webexceptionstatus.md

 ## Symptoms

-You are using the `System.Net.HttpWebRequest` class of the .Net framework to send an Hypertext Transfer Protocol (HTTP) or Hypertext Transfer Protocol Secure (HTTPS) request to a server.
+You are using the `System.Net.HttpWebRequest` class of the .Net framework to send a Hypertext Transfer Protocol (HTTP) or Hypertext Transfer Protocol Secure (HTTPS) request to a server.
 This request takes some time to receive a response from the server.
 During this wait time, if the system clock time is increased manually or if the system clock lags behind and then the Windows Time service adjusts to the actual local time, you experience one of the following:

-For a request which was sent over plaintext HTTP, the `System.Net.HttpWebRequest` class will throw the following exception:
+For a request, which was sent over plaintext HTTP, the `System.Net.HttpWebRequest` class will throw the following exception:

 > The request was aborted: The operation has timed out.

 Additionally, the `Status` property on the thrown `WebException` will indicate the value **WebExceptionStatus.Timeout**.

-For a request which was sent over HTTPS, the `System.Net.HttpWebRequest` class will throw one of the following exceptions:
+For a request, which was sent over HTTPS, the `System.Net.HttpWebRequest` class will throw one of the following exceptions:

 > The underlying connection was closed: An unexpected error occurred on a receive.